 This half-mile hike visits a swimming hole that offers refreshing escape from Utah's summer scorchers.

-There are 14 campgrounds with over 1,000 total sites spread throughout the park to facilitate your visit.
+Fourteen campgrounds with over 1,000 total sites are spread throughout the park to facilitate your visit.